Gunbot-Autoconfig/Desktop-App/index.md

 1. Create a setup for pair filtering and your Gunbot settings
 1. Preview your setup and start it
 1. Install the updater, enter login data and trading API key
-1. *Optional: install launcher script*
+1. *Optional: install PM2 launcher*
 1. Start running Gunbot or start the launcher